Commentary by Louis Rodolico

 City staff soils themselves when confronted by the anti-bridge NIMBY’s in University.
 I have witnessed anti bridge bullies screaming at city employees.
 NIMBY’s; 1) Forced the local UCCA paper not to publish articles favorable to the bridge, 2) Foul Nextdoor newsfeeds to get them shut down, 3) Recently sent angry letters ridiculing the Union Tribune for mentioning that a GoFundMe has been set up to finance legal fees to keep the bridge on the plan.
 Bulling has worked; the EIR that staff produced offers no information on the risk of poor ambulance outcomes, associated with not completing our roads and bridges.
 Staff is not afraid of the citizens who want the bridge since they stand for the general welfare, public safety, and are nonthreatening.
 There is allot of money driving this conflict and staffs jobs are on the line.

 Follow the money.
 UTC Retailers on Genesee Avenue want the bridge off the plan so all traffic-customers are funneled up to them.
 They are putting public safety last.
 The 600 million dollar Westfield development is a hungry monster that needs cars and trains to feed it.
-This project was rejected by the local Planning Group in 2008 before the city neutralized it.
+This project was rejected by the local Planning Group in 2008.
+This started a process whereby the city installed a new planning group, stocking it with NIMBYs who would remain silent on the Westfield expansion if the bridge were not built.
 Westfield Mall paid the half million for the flawed EIR to remove the Regents Road Bridge.
 Westfield and other developers are entitled to a refund of about half of their DIFs payments, but the bridge must be removed from the plan before they can collect (See DIF Link).
 The balance of the DIF’s goes into the city general fund and can cover the city’s pension debt.
 If the bridge is removed from the plan staff will likely remove the bridge abutments, rezone, redevelop and or sell the land.
 After that there would be a cry to widen Genesee, Lobbyists will have found a new meal and we will hear anthems like: “widen Genesee so we can put public safety first”.
 Only then will Public safety officials be allowed to testify before a council vote.
 The Genesee widening will drive even more traffic up to the retailers, “again putting retailers first”.
 That’s the plan.